dschnei1/ngs4ecoprod/README.md

 You can either install the pipeline as a [user](#user-installation-local) into your home or as server [admin](#admin-installation-system-wide) in - for example - `/opt` and make it accessable for every user via an alias in the users `.bashrc` or corresponding shell.

-The current disk space requirement for the installation is approximately 28 GB, excluding the databases.
-However, when including the databases, the total disk space needed increases to XXX GB, with SILVA requiring an additional 1 GB, kraken2 database (nt) requiring 640 GB, kaiju database (nr) requiring 180 GB, and GTDB-Tk & PLSDB requiring 80 GB.
+The current disk space requirement for the installation is approximately 23 GB without the databases.
+However, when including all databases needed, the total disk space needed increases to roughly 1 TB, with SILVA requiring an additional 1 GB, kraken2 database (nt) requiring 676 GB, kaiju database (nr) requiring 187 GB, and GTDB-Tk & PLSDB requiring 80 GB.

 ### User installation, local